External locking is the use of file system locking to manage

-If you use myisamchk to perform table
+If you use myisamchk to perform table maintenance operations on

 If you use myisamchk for write operations such as repairing or optimizing tables, or if you use myisampack to pack tables, you must always ensure that the mysqld server is not using the table.
-If you don't stop mysqld, at least do a mysqladmin flush-tables before you run myisamchk.
+If you do not stop mysqld, at least do a mysqladmin flush-tables before you run myisamchk.
 Your tables may become corrupted if the server and myisamchk access the tables simultaneously.